Potatoes au Gratin (Potatoes Dauphinoise)

 - For best texture and flavor, thaw in refrigerator overnight or bake from frozen (might require a bit more time).

-- Place potatoes Dauphinoise in preheated 375°F oven (remove wax paper), covered for about 30-40 minutes, removing foil last 10 minutes to brown.
+- Place potatoes Dauphinoise in preheated 375° F (190° C) oven, covered with aluminum foil for about 30-40 minutes, removing foil last 10 minutes to brown.
 Should be bubbly around edges and warmed in center with a deep golden brown hue.

 - To determine if warmed through, stick butter knife in middle of gratin holding for about 30 seconds.
 Remove knife, if warm or hot to touch, they are warmed through, if cool to touch, return to oven in 15 minute increments, covering with foil if browning too quickly.